tarwn/lessthandot-hugo/blogs/content/posts/2009-10-31-oracle-details-its-plans-for-mysql-java.md

 **Will Oracle continue Sun's virtualization strategy?**

-Yes, Oracle plans to continue Sun's “desktop to datacenter virtualization”
+Yes, Oracle plans to continue Sun's "desktop to datacenter virtualization"

 strategy and integrate with Oracle's virtualization products.
 By unifying